Kids Need Their Daddy

 Many men want to be involved in their child’s life, but “being involved” can mean different things to different people.

 So many men are really trying to be great fathers, but it can be a struggle.
 Sometimes it’s because nobody was there for them growing up and they aren’t sure what it means to be a good dad.
 A lot of men promise to be more involved with their children because their own father wasn’t involved enough.
-Unfortunately though, they find themselves hard-pressed because they don’t know what to do.
-They’ve spent a lot of time talking about what they aren’t going to do – and little, if any time – discussing what they are going to do.
+Unfortunately, they find themselves hard-pressed because they don’t know what to do.
+They’ve spent a lot of time talking about what they aren’t going to do – and little if any time – discussing what they are going to do.
 So they amble along doing the best they know how.

 In an analysis of nearly 100 studies on parent-child relationships, father love (measured by children’s perceptions of paternal acceptance/rejection, affection/indifference) was as important as mother love in predicting the social, emotional, and cognitive development and functioning of children and young adults.

-Specifically, the studies showed that:
+Specifically, the parent-child relationship studies showed that:

 - Having a loving and nurturing father affected a child’s happiness, well-being, and social and academic success as much as having a loving and nurturing mother.